zengabor/trig/README.md

 # gohtml

-Command-line tool to set associations between (go) files and templates, so when you invoke it to handle a template it will `touch` all associated files.
-Consequently the build process will process those (go) files.
+Command-line tool to set associations between (go) files and templates, so when it handles a template it will `touch` all associated files.
+Consequently a build process can react and process those files.
 (Associations are stored in the home directory, in `.gohtml/gohtml.db`.)

 ## Usage